aiondemand/ReProv-API/README.md

 All three components are deployed in a **dockerized** environment in order to ensure *scalability*, *portability*, and *ease of management*.

+This work assumes a platform and core components in line with the architecture specified as part of the HEurope project [AI4Europe](https://cordis.europa.eu/project/id/101070000).

 ## Key Features